whitneyburton/portfolios/students/1603/anna-weisbrodt/20160429-anna-weisbrodt-m1.markdown

 Description: In Black Thursday, we built a system able to load, parse, search, and execute business intelligence queries using data typical of an e-commerce business.

+Evaluator: Mike Dao

 Evaluation Comments:
+* 163 runs, 100 percent test coverage
+* Spec harness 35 seconds
+* Remember the law of Demeter
+* Test for edge cases in tests.
+* Push logic down the stack to the lowest level objects.

 Evaluation Scores:
+* Functional Expectations: 3
+* Test-Driven Development: 3
+* Encapsulation:  4
+* Fundamental Ruby & Style: 3
+* Enumerable & Collections: 3
+* Code Sanitation: 4

 Feedback from Jennifer Soden:
-Anna is a wonderful partner.
+"Anna is a wonderful partner.
 Through Black Thursday I’ve seen her grow and am constantly surprised by her capabilities.
 She is able to work though crunchy problems with determination.
 She’s very communicative and able to get her ideas across to others.
 She could work on a couple of minor things, like when using enumerables that return altered content, not assigning them to variables and returning explicitly.
 She knows enumerables, but could use a little more practice implementing the right one for the job.
 She also gets stuck sometimes, and waits a little too long for asking for help.
 That being said, I have already seen progress in improving these things.
-I think that as long as she continues working, she will be very successful.
+I think that as long as she continues working, she will be very successful."

 #### HTTP